 Inbound life science marketing and sales: top tips

-If you’re struggling to work out how to implement your inbound marketing and sales process, or are looking to improve your current strategy, Chris gave some handy tips in his talk that could help to transform your life science marketing and sales activities.
+If you’re struggling to work out how to implement your life science inbound marketing and sales process, or are looking to improve your current strategy, Chris gave some handy tips in his talk that could help to transform your life science marketing and sales activities.

 For example, any valuable content offered to prospective customers should ideally be gated behind a contact form, so when they access the content, you can collect their contact details in return and follow up with them.
 Connecting sales and marketing activities using a shared CRM is also recommended, so you can track marketing activity right through to sales generation (and can also use this info to justify spend on marketing, and inform future strategies).
 Sharing your content with your sales teams will also enable them to give these items directly to customers, as another way to build trust that can be leveraged to close sales.